 Unfortunately gift cards no longer count for this credit.

 But there are plenty of other ways to use your credit.

 The screenshot below has some of the recent activity on my Platinum card.

-Tickets under $99 have been reported to get reimbursement, though those have always been YMMV (Your mileage may vary).
+Tickets under $99 have long been reported to get reimbursement, though those have always been YMMV (Your mileage may vary).

 On July 1st I redeemed JetBlue points for a ticket from Cleveland to Fort Lauderdale for my brother’s son’s bris.
 I bought an extra legroom seat and put it on my Platinum card to be reimbursed as an airline fee.

 The next day the price of the ticket went down.
 Officially JetBlue doesn’t allow for cancellations for tickets booked within 7 days of travel.
 The workaround for that is to buy your ticket via Priceline, which has no such restrictions, but that doesn’t help for award travel.
 However if your ticket price goes down within 5 days of booking, JetBlue will give you credit for the difference.
 They don’t have a way to give a credit for the points difference, so they just refunded the points and said to book it again.

 In the meantime I got a reader tip that the airline fee credit was working for paid tickets that are only partially paid for on your credit card.
 In other words if you pay for part of a ticket via gift card or travel credit and part on your credit card, then the part of the ticket paid on your credit card will be considered an airline fee and get credited back.

 I had a few dollars in my JetBlue TravelBank from a previous trip, so I used that and bought the ticket for $123.98 on my Platinum card.
 I also bought the extra legroom seat again.

 I got credited back for both $41 extra legroom charges and for the ticket price with the remaining $118 in credit that I had left for the year, for a total of $200 in 2019 refunds.